kamalarieff/automate/README.md

 ### Setup

-* Change your url in common.py
 * Create a new json file with all the input params.
-See springcleaning.json for example.
+See any files in the staging folder for example.

 ### Running the script